 Criminals Who Mysteriously Vanished

-It's one thing to be a criminal.
-You live your life on the wild side and dance with the devil in the pale moonlight.
-Or you just get caught at some point and watch your criminal empire come crashing down.
+Being a criminal can be an exhausting career.
+You live your life on the wild side and dance with the devil in the pale moonlight, or you get caught at some point and watch your criminal empire come crashing down.
 But then there are the ones who escape justice, those who are never caught.
-No matter how small or large their crimes are, the fact that they managed to outrun the cops for any period of time is impressive.
-Here are some infamous criminals who were on the lam for years at a time.
-Johnny Law couldn't catch up with them because they were brilliant hiders or sometimes just dead.
+No matter how small or large their crimes are, the fact that they managed to outrun the cops for any period of time might be impressive by itself.

 Szilveszter Matuska

-Few people are as sick as Szilveszter Matuska.
-He claimed at his trial that he liked seeing people die, to the point of getting sensual gratification from it.
-But killing just one person at a time wasn't enough, so he engineered train wrecks.
-That way he could see lots of people die at once.
-Told you he was sick.
+Szilveszter Matuska claimed at his trial that he liked seeing people die, to the point of getting sexual gratification from it.
+But killing just one person at a time wasn't enough, so he engineered train wrecks to see lots of people die at once, and Matuska had the background to make that happen.

 Dawood Ibrahim Kaskar

-If you want to become a millionaire, tipping the police off to the whereabouts of Dawood Ibrahim Kaskar wouldn't be a bad way to do it.
-This gangster has rewards out on his head over $25 million as of 2017.
-And he's worth a pretty penny himself.
-According to the Birmingham Mail, he is the second richest criminal to ever live, after Pablo Escobar.
-He's rolling in illicit dough amounting to $6.7 billion.
+If you want to become rich, tipping the police off to the whereabouts of Dawood Ibrahim Kaskar wouldn't be a bad way to do it.
+This gangster has had rewards put on his head totaling millions, and he's worth a pretty penny himself: He is the second-richest criminal to ever live, after Pablo Escobar, rolling in illicit dough amounting to $6.7 billion.
 And he's got 21 aliases, but mostly he goes by The Don.

-In this case the apple did fall far from the tree since his father was a policeman.
-Meanwhile Kaskar has a "global crime empire" called D Company that wraps around the world with property in 16 countries on five continents.
-While no one knows for sure where he is, the U.N. thinks he's in Pakistan.
-He even has a place there called the White House because why be subtle when you're The Don?
+In Kaskar's case, the apple did fall far from the tree since his father was a policeman, and he has managed to create a global crime empire called D Company that wraps around the world with property in 16 countries on five continents.
+While no one knows for sure where he is, the U.N. thinks he's in Pakistan, where he is reputed to have a place called the White House.

 Rocco Perri

-The USA wasn't the only country to go through Prohibition.
+The U.S.A. wasn't the only country to go through Prohibition.
 Canada also went through a dry spell and it meant that, starting in 1916, some people who were willing to break the law could become rich with bootleg liquor.
 At one point, bootleggers were making about $1 million a month — even in 1920s dollars.
-One Italian immigrant found a niche for himself, and the Canadian "Whiskey King," Rocco Perri was born.
+One Italian immigrant called Rocco Perri found a niche for himself, and the Canadian "Whiskey King" was born.

-Perri himself would go down in history as the Canadian Jimmy Hoffa.
-He was there one day and then just gone.
+Perri himself would go down in history as the Canadian Jimmy Hoffa; He was there one day and then just gone.
 If he was killed, no one ever found the body, and if he walked off into a new life he did an amazing job of it.
-The Hamilton Spectator says it happened one day in 1944.
-He was visiting his cousin when he decided to walk off a headache.
+Perri's disappearance happened one day in 1944, when he was visiting his cousin and decided to walk off a headache.
 He planned to be back in time for lunch, but lunch came and went and he never returned.
 Seventy years later no one knows for sure what happened to Perri, but his biographer likes to think he was tipped off about a plot to kill him and used his connections to flee to the U.S.

 Omid Tahvili

-Omid Tahvili was a good actor.
-According to The Globe and Mail, he was dressed as a very convincing janitor as he calmly strolled out of a $49 million prison in 2007.
-It helped that he had bribed a guard with $50,000 to open some doors for him.
+Omid Tahvili was a good actor, and in 2007 he was dressed as a very convincing janitor as he calmly strolled out of a $49 million prison.
+It also helped that he had bribed a guard with $50,000 to open some doors for him.
 To keep up the disguise for the 100 security cameras that were watching him literally walk out of the place unmolested, he would stop and mop the floor from time to time.

 Acting had helped him get away with his biggest scam as well.
 He looked like a stout, respectable Iranian businessman while he ran a car rental shop in British Columbia.
-But Iranian.com says he was secretly a scam artist the whole time, calling up elderly citizens and telling them they'd won or were close to winning a lottery.
-They just had to hand over some cash to him in order to secure their winnings.
-Of course, those winnings were totally imaginary.
+However. he was secretly a scam artist the whole time, calling up elderly citizens and telling them they'd won or were close to winning a lottery; they just had to hand over some cash to him in order to secure their winnings and, of course, those winnings were totally imaginary.
 But he was also charged with crimes like kidnapping, unlawful confinement, assault with a weapon, sexual assault, threatening, and use of an imitation gun.
-Tahvili was not a nice guy.
+Indeed, Tahvili was not a nice guy and as of 2024, he's still at large.

 The three Alcatraz escapees